evtodorov/Orange-Drum-Explorer/README.md

 The solver is packaged in a static library, defining class `Solver` and subclassed to implement different solvers.
 Currently, the following solvers are implemented:

-1. A basic Explicit Euler method2
+1. A basic Explicit Euler method
 2. An implicit Euler method using the adept library to implement automatic differentiation.

 An example of how to use the library is provided in [main.cpp](./main.cpp) and is explained below: